rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 4.1.7 ####
+#### 4.1.8 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
 Added filters to alter the image/video URLS in activity.
-Fix UI/media broken on activity page also fixed the save settings button of manage media in groups and updated the notices.
+Fix UI/media broken on activity page also fixed the fixed fatal error for older PHP version.

 ## Sponsors ##